-Washington, D.C., January 15, 2020 -- The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) has finalized an interpretive rule clarifying the Agency’s ability to maintain a funding reserve in its Agricultural Quarantine Inspection (AQI) User Fee Program.
-APHIS’s AQI user fee program supports the agency’s critical work of safeguarding U.S. agriculture and the environment from invasive plant and animal pests and diseases through inspections of commercial vessels, commercial trucks, commercial railroad cars, commercial aircraft, and international passengers.
+Washington, D.C., April 25, 2019 -- The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) requests comments on the agency’s authority to build and maintain a funding reserve in its Agricultural Quarantine Inspection (AQI) User Fee Program.
+APHIS’ AQI program supports the agency’s critical work of safeguarding U.S. agriculture and the environment from invasive plant and animal pests and diseases through inspections of commercial vessels, commercial trucks, commercial railroad cars, commercial aircraft, and international passengers.
 This safeguarding work is important to protect domestic agriculture from the potential pest and disease risks of international trade and travel.

-In 2015, APHIS revised the AQI program’s fee structure for providing safeguarding inspection services through rulemaking.
-In 2016, the revised fee schedule was challenged in court.
-In a 2018 ruling the United States District Court for the District of Columbia issued a decision in which APHIS prevailed on three of four counts raised.
-However, the Court found that APHIS could not rely on the “reasonable balance” language in 21 U.S.C. § 136a(a)(1)(C) to maintain a reserve because the authority to do so expired after fiscal year 2002.
-In this final interpretive rule, APHIS asserts that it has the statutory authority and responsibility to keep a reserve balance to cover program costs and administer the program when changing economic circumstances and unforeseeable events occur.
+In 2016, the AQI program’s revised fee structure for providing safeguarding inspection services, set by rulemaking in 2015, was challenged in court.
+In a 2018 ruling, the U.S District Court for the District of Columbia found that APHIS, in its rulemaking, did not properly cite its statutory authority to maintain a funding reserve.
+APHIS asserts that the agency has the statutory authority and the responsibility to keep a reasonable fund balance to cover program costs and administer the program when changing economic circumstances and unforeseeable events occur.
 This interpretation is consistent with precedent, as set forth in prior rulemaking activities.
-APHIS did not reexamine any other aspect of the AQI program determined in 2015.
+APHIS is not reexamining, seeking comments on, or otherwise reopening any other aspect of the AQI program at this time, including the AQI User Fee structure and calculations determined in 2015.

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.